Ysgol Uwchradd Aberteifi

-There have been several allegations of bullying against the headteacher, Mrs Nicola James with staff going on strike both in 2018 and 2019.
-Following an investigation, no evidence of bullying against staff was found.
+Mrs Nicola James was the school's Headteacher for twelve years until her retirement in August 2024.

 The school appeared on S4C's Hip neu Sgip?: Yn erbyn y cloc in 2011, as part of a garden makeover item which took place at the school in September 2010.

-The school is referenced in the 2020 fiction book 'A Deadly Education' by Naomi Novik, (p.114) as attended by the protagonist Galadriel Higgins.
+The Proclamation ceremony for the Ceredigion National Eisteddfod of Wales took place at the school on 29 June 2019, though the Eisteddfod was eventually postponed to 2022.